Ashington: Rail

+Bus

-At the east end of the main shopping street is the bus station, with local Arriva North East and Go North East buses linking to the rest of Northumberland and to Newcastle.
+At the east end of the main shopping street is the bus station, with local Arriva North East buses linking to the rest of Northumberland and to Newcastle.
+Arriva provides frequent services to Pegswood, Morpeth, Blyth, Bedlington and Newcastle.

+Road

 Ashington is well served by roads.
-The A189 (Spine Road) to the east of Ashington runs south via Blyth and North Tyneside to Newcastle, and via the A19 Tyne Tunnel to South Tyneside and the A1(M).
+The A189 (colloquially known as the Spine Road) to the east of Ashington runs south via Blyth and North Tyneside to Newcastle, and via the A19 Tyne Tunnel to South Tyneside and the A1(M).
 The A1068 runs north along the coast to Alnwick.
 The A196 and A197 runs west towards Morpeth and the A1 which goes north to Scotland and Edinburgh or south to the A1(M) near Newcastle on towards Durham and Yorkshire and the South.

+Air and Sea

 The nearest airport is Newcastle Airport, which provides scheduled domestic flights, flights covering many major cities in Europe, long haul international flights and holiday charter flights.
-There is a port in nearby North Shields with passenger services to IJmuiden in the Netherlands.
+There is a port in nearby North Shields with daily passenger services to IJmuiden in the Netherlands.

-Town's facilities
+Amenities

 Museums and libraries

 A reasonable-sized public library is based in the Leisure Centre on Lintonville Terrace at the northern fringes of the town.
 The local museum is at Woodhorn pit.
 It is mainly a museum of the town's mining history with pictures and models.
 There are also various arts exhibits in the museum, including a permanent exhibition of the Pitmen Painters' paintings, and information on local history.